-Most pull requests can be approved more quickly if these guidelines are kept in mind during development:
+Most pull requests can be reviewed and approved more quickly if these guidelines are kept in mind:

 - Remove unused or unnecessary code that does not need to be reviewed from the